nuria-bosch/nuria-bosch.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hello!
 I'm Núria Bosch [ˈnuɾiə βɔsk], an **incoming PhD student** at the University of Cambridge (St John's College).
 I specialise in syntax and language acquisition.

 I'm supervised by [Bert Vaux](https://www.mmll.cam.ac.uk/bv230) and [Theresa Biberauer](https://www.mmll.cam.ac.uk/dr-theresa-biberauer) and I am supported by an OOC AHRC DTP - St John's studentship.
 I am also an Honorary Cambridge Trust Scholar.